NPIOcean/CTD-classic/workflow.md

   - usually the work directory of the NetCDF-Creator software is set to the parent folder of the `cruiseTag`

-## Processing on Windows
+## Processing setup
+Requires Windows OS.

 ### Directory structure
-Duplicate the template folder `new_cruise_template` and rename to desired `cruiseTag` name.
+Duplicate the template folder `new_cruise_template` (`/npdata/project/Fram_strait/SOURCE/CTD/new_cruise_template`) and rename to desired `cruiseTag` name (e.g. `fs_YYYY`).
 Keep in same directory as `default_psa` and `default_scripts`.
 This is because batch files will load processing scripts from those folders.
 If starting in a new work directory make sure to take a copy of those two directories as well.

 ### Init structure